Meet Me in St. Louis: Plot

 An elegant ball takes place on Christmas Eve.
 John cannot take Esther because he was too late to pick up his tuxedo.
-Esther is relieved when her grandfather offers to take her to the ball instead.
+Esther is relieved when her grandfather offers to escort her instead.
 At the ball, Esther and Rose plot to ruin the evening of Warren's date Lucille Ballard by filling her dance card with losers.
 They are surprised to find that Lucille is warm, friendly, and not a snob.
-She suggests that Warren should be with Rose, allowing her to be with Lon.
+Lucille suggests that Warren should be with Rose, allowing her to be with Lon.
 Esther switches her dance card with Lucille's and takes on the clumsy and awkward partners.
 After being rescued by Grandpa, Esther is overjoyed when John appears in a tuxedo and they dance for the rest of the evening.
 Later, John proposes to Esther and she accepts, but their future is uncertain because she must still move to New York.

 Esther returns home to find Tootie waiting impatiently for Santa Claus and worrying about whether she can bring all her toys with her to New York.
-After Esther's poignant rendition of "Have Yourself a Merry Little Christmas", an inconsolable Tootie destroys the snowmen that they must leave behind.
+After Esther sings Tootie a poignant rendition of "Have Yourself a Merry Little Christmas", a neurotic Tootie destroys the snowmen that they must leave behind.
 Esther reassures Tootie that they will be together no matter where they go.
 Mr. Smith, who has witnessed the girls outside, begins to have second thoughts.
 After thinking in the living room, he summons the family downstairs and announces that they will not move to New York, much to everyone's surprise and joy.
 Warren rushes into the Smith home, declares his love for Rose, and announces that they will marry at the first possible opportunity.
 Realizing that it is now Christmas, the Smiths celebrate.

-At the World's Fair, the family gathers overlooking the Grand Lagoon just as thousands of lights around the grand pavilion are illuminated.
+The next spring, at the World's Fair, the family gathers overlooking the Grand Lagoon just as thousands of lights around the grand pavilion are illuminated.